vojtasvoboda/oc-userexportpdf-plugin/README.md

 - [ ] skip seeding layout/template when already exists with same code
 - [ ] generate PDF also with Gravatars, not only local avatar images
+- [ ] fix Codacy grade from B to A

 **Feel free to send pullrequest!**